Keyword Strategy: How To Identify Low-Hanging Fruit

 There may be questions related to your offering that don’t currently have any SERP features.
 This is a great opportunity for your website to build rankings and online visibility quickly.

 The whole process starts with conducting keyword research.
-Head to the SEO tool of your choice, for the benefit of this blog, we’ll be using SEMRush.
+Head to the SEO tool of your choice.
+For the benefit of this blog, we’ll be using SEMRush.

 To start your research, you’ll need to create a list of seed keywords.
 This initial strategy works the same whether your website is e-commerce or lead generation.

-Seed keywords are broad top-level keywords that relate to your online offering.
+Seed keywords are broad, top-level keywords that relate to your online offering.
 Heading back to our earlier example of the independent shoe retailer, this could be “running shoes” or “walking boots”.
 Enter the first seed keyword into the SEO tool, and look at the “keyword ideas” section.

 This gives you a list of keywords related to your seed term.
-This seed keyword has over 136,000 variations to look through – but we don’t want to manually review that number of terms.
+This seed keyword has over 136,000 variations to look through, but we don’t want to manually review that number of terms.
 A good way to filter out quick wins is to sort the table by keyword difficulty.
 You can also add extra filters, such as minimum/maximum volume, keyword difficulty or intent.

-Filter out irrelevant keywords, for this example, it could be shoe brands that you don’t stock.
+Filter out irrelevant keywords; for this example, it could be shoe brands that you don’t stock.
 This makes the list easier to analyse, ensuring you don’t miss out on any good opportunities.

 Now that you have your list of potential keywords, it’s time to start sorting through them.
 You can approach this in several ways.
 Either export the table into an Excel spreadsheet so you can then manually sort through it.
 Alternatively, most SEO tools allow you to create lists directly on the platform.